QmFkLVBp/decryptoinator/README.md

 Before installing the program, you need to download additional libraries for operation:

-` pip install customtkinter pillow requests `
+` pip install customtkinter pillow requests pycryptodome `

 After downloading the necessary libraries, we download the program itself: